 Cytisinicline is a naturally occurring, plant-based alkaloid.
 Cytisinicline is structurally similar to nicotine and has a well-defined, dual-acting mechanism of action that is both agonistic and antagonistic.
 It is believed to aid in smoking cessation and the treatment of nicotine addiction by interacting with nicotine receptors in the brain, reducing the severity of nicotine withdrawal symptoms through agonistic effects on nicotine receptors and reducing the reward and satisfaction associated with nicotine through antagonistic properties.
-Cytisinicline has been studied in three independent investigator-sponsored studies and in two company-sponsored randomized, multicenter, double-blind, placebo controlled Phase 3 clinical studies that randomized 1,602 adult smokers in 37 study sites across the United States.
-In April 2022 and May 2023, we announced positive topline results for the ORCA-2 and ORCAC-3 Phase 3 studies, respectively.
-In late October 2023, we conducted a pre-NDA meeting with the FDA.
-This initial meeting was constructive and agreement was reached on many NDA submission requirements.
-Discussions are ongoing to finalize agreements and meeting minutes.
+Cytisinicline has been studied in two company-sponsored randomized, multicenter, double-blind, placebo-controlled Phase 3 clinical studies that randomized a total of 1,602 adult smokers in 37 study sites across the United States.